 - The electric field inside a conductor is ZERO in static situation.
 (If the charge is at rest.)
-Why? - If there were an electric field within a conductor, there would be force on its free electrons. - The electrons will move until they reached the position where the electric field becomes zero. - Electric field can exist inside a non-conductor. - Consequences of the above - Any net charge on a conductor distributes itself on the surface. - Although no field exists inside a conductor, the fields can exist outside the conductor due to induced charges on the surface - The electric field is always perpendicular to the surface outside of a conductor.
+Why? - If there were an electric field within a conductor, there would be a force on its free electrons. - The electrons will move until they reached the position where the electric field becomes zero. - Electric field inside a non-conductor, however, CAN exist. - Consequences of the above - Any net charge on a conductor distributes itself on the surface. - Although no E field exists inside a conductor, the field can exist outside the conductor due to induced charges on the surface - The electric field is always perpendicular to the surface outside of a conductor.